The Little Vampire (film): Plot

 Rookery alerts Lord McAshton to the presence of vampires in the village.
 Lord McAshton reveals that his family has known about the existence of vampires for generations.
 Elizabeth, an ancestor of Lord McAshton, was romantically involved with Rudolph's uncle Von, who was the last known holder of the amulet, and both lovers were killed by the McAshtons.
-Learning this, Tony, Rudolph, and Anna seek out Elizabeth's tomb, where Tony experiences a vision pointing out the location of the amulet: Tony's own bedroom.
-Rudolph and Tony race Rookery to the amulet while the rest of Rudolph's family, along with Tony's parents, travel to the site of the ritual the vampires hope to perform.
+Learning this, Tony, Rudolph and Anna seek out Elizabeth's tomb, where Tony experiences a vision pointing out the location of the amulet: Tony's own bedroom.
+Rudolph and Tony race Rookery to the amulet while the rest of Rudolph's family, along with Bob and Tony's mother Dottie, travel to the site of the ritual the vampires hope to perform.
 After a chase, Tony and Rudolph manage to escape with the amulet while Rookery inadvertently drives his truck over a cliff after getting entangled in a blimp.

-Tony and Rudolph succeed in bringing Frederick the amulet, but the ceremony is interrupted by Rookery, who returns riding the blimp.
-The vampires are unable to stand against Rookery's glowing cross, but Tony's parents defend them and defeat Rookery, pushing him off a cliff to his apparent death.
+Tony and Rudolph succeed in bringing Frederick the amulet but the ceremony is interrupted by Rookery, who returns riding the blimp.
+The vampires are unable to stand against Rookery's glowing cross but Dottie and Bob defend them and defeat Rookery, pushing him off a cliff to his apparent death.
 Tony completes the ceremony by wishing for the vampires to become human.
-Rudolph and his family disappear as the comet passes, leaving Tony and his parents alone and unsure if the ceremony succeeded.
+Rudolph and his family disappear as the comet passes, leaving Tony, Bob and Dottie alone and unsure if the ceremony succeeded.
 Some time later, while visiting the village market, Tony spots Rudolph and his family, now human, moving into a house in the village.
-At first they seem not to recognize Tony, but as Tony does the whistle to them their memories return, and the friends are reunited.
+At first they seem not to recognize Tony but as Tony does the whistle to them their memories return and the friends are reunited.

 Production

-Parts of the film were shot in farmland near Cockburnspath in Berwickshire in the Scottish Borders, at Culross and nearby Dunimarle Castle in Fife, in Newliston House, Dalmeny House and Dundas Castle near Edinburgh, at Gosford House in East Lothian and also on roads in West Lothian around Oatridge, near Broxburn.
-The school to which the main character goes is Low Port primary school in Linlithgow West Lothian.
+Parts of the film were shot on farmland near Cockburnspath in Berwickshire in the Scottish Borders, Culross and nearby Dunimarle Castle in Fife, Newliston House, Dalmeny House and Dundas Castle near Edinburgh, Gosford House in East Lothian and on roads in West Lothian around Oatridge, near Broxburn.
+The school to which the Tony Thompson (Jonathan Lipnicki) goes is Low Port Primary School in Linlithgow West Lothian.

 Soundtrack

 A soundtrack for the film, titled Music from and Inspired by The Little Vampire, was released on October 17, 2000, by New Line Records.
-Like the last soundtrack, Dutch Eurodance group Vengaboys released the song "Shalala Lala" as a single and is included in the soundtrack album.
+Dutch Eurodance group Vengaboys released the song "Shalala Lala" as a single and it is included in the soundtrack album.